+If, for any distinct subsets $\mathcal{N}$ and ${\mathcal{N}'}$ of $\{1,\, \ldots, \, e\}$, the multiple faults of $\mathcal{F}_\mathcal{N}$ and $ \mathcal{F}_{\mathcal{N}'}$ are input-strongly algebraically discriminable (resp. input-weakly algebraically discriminable), the model is said input-strongly algebraically diagnosable (resp. input-weakly algebraically diagnosable). \end{dfn} In the case of uncontrolled model, the definition of algebraic diagnosability can be proposed too in omitting the notion of input in the previous definitions.\\

-Detectability can be defined from the algebraic signature and is given below. \begin{dfn} A multi-fault vector $f_\mathcal{N}$ is algebraically detectable if $ASig(f_\emptyset)$ being the algebraic signature evaluated when no fault occurs in the system. \end{dfn}
+Naturally, the notion of detectability of a set of multiple faults can be defined from the algebraic signature in comparing its value to the one obtained when the set $\mathcal{N}$ is empty, that is when no fault occurs in the system.
+This definition is given below. \begin{dfn} A set of multiple faults vectors $\mathcal{F}_\mathcal{N}$ is algebraically detectable if $ASig(\mathcal{F}_\mathcal{\emptyset})$ being the algebraic signature evaluated when no fault occurs in the system. \end{dfn}

-In Section~\ref{SecConstructionAsign}, we propose a procedure to obtain an algebraic signature not depending explicitly on the (multi-)faults and assessable from the known quantities of the system.
-Then, in Section~\ref{SectionCriterions}, some criterions are proposed to discriminate as far as possible all the (multi-)faults.
+In Section~\ref{SecConstructionAsign}, we propose a procedure to obtain an algebraic signature not depending explicitly on the (multiple) faults and assessable from the known quantities of the system.
+Some criterions are also proposed to discriminate as far as possible all the (multiple) faults.